ing-bank/baker/docs/sections/concepts.md

 Events represent something that has happened in your process.
 Most of the time, events are outputs of interactions.
 We refer to outputs of interactions as `internal events`.
 Sometimes events come from outside the process. we refer to events from outside the process as `sensory events`.
 Sensory events start/trigger the process.

+!!! note
-Under the hood internal and sensory events are identical, the naming distinction exists for practical reasons only.
+    Under the hood `internal events` and `sensory events` are identical.
+The naming distinction exists for practical reasons only.

 An event has a `name` and (optionally) provides ingredients.
 In the end, events and ingredients are just data structures that describe your process data.
 A good example would be an `OrderPlaced` event which carries two ingredients: